SESYNC-ci/data-manipulation-in-R-lesson/docs/_slides/group.md

 ## Exercise 4

 A "pivot table" is a transformation of tidy data into a wide summary table.
 First, data are summarized by *two* grouping factors, then one of these is "pivoted" into columns.
-Starting from the `animals` data frame, chain a `group_by` and `summarize` transformation into a [tidyr](){:.rlib} `spread` function to get the number of individuals counted in each month (as three columns) by species (as rows).
+Starting from the `animals` data frame, chain a `group_by` and `summarize` transformation into a [tidyr](){:.rlib} `spread` function to get the number of individuals counted in each month (across 12 columns) by species (across rows).